FortranGoingOnForty/fortsh/README.md

 A shell written in Fortran.
 Because we can.

-> **⚠️ macOS Users**: Due to a gfortran bug on ARM64 (Apple Silicon), fortsh currently runs with limited features on macOS.
-Basic shell operations work, but readline features (history, line editing, tab completion) are temporarily disabled to prevent crashes.
-We're actively investigating solutions to restore full functionality.
+> **Warning - macOS ARM64 Users**: Due to compiler limitations on apple silicon, command lines are limited to 127 characters.
+All features work (history, tab completion, syntax highlighting, etc.), but you can't type commands longer than 127 bytes.
+This is a fundamental limitation of both available compilers: gfortran has 7+ critical bugs (stack corruption, heap corruption, segfaults), while flang-new has a 127-byte string operation limit to prevent heap corruption.
+We see flang-new as the lesser evil.
+For details, see COMPILER_NOTES.md.

 ## Status

-**POSIX compliance: working on it, but farther than you'd think
+**POSIX compliance**: working on it, but farther than you'd think
 **bash compatibility**: ~99%
 **Chance you'll miss the other 1%**: Low